Welcome - Thank You For Your Visit

 b.
 How is Brahma linked to the concept of Vedas?

 Brahma is considered to be the personification of the Vedas.
 Each of his four faces is said to recite one of the four Vedas: Rigveda, Yajurveda, Samaveda, and Atharvaveda.
-This association underscores his status as the fountain of spiritual and scriptural wisdom, further emphasizing his role as the creator and teacher of knowledge.
+This association underscores his status as the fountain of spiritual and scriptural wisdom, further emphasizing his role as the Creator and teacher of knowledge.

 c.
 What is the duration of Brahma's lifetime according to Hindu cosmology?